Start location: Mineralnye Vody Airport (MRV), Russia

 Bring about 1.5 kilos or 2+ pounds.
 For summit day and walking days.

-Alpine climbing or mountaineering always comes with a certain risk and is dangerous.
-Our job is to reduce this risk to a minimum as much as possible, but it’s still there.
-Buying this Tour you have to understand and be aware of the seriousness of this program and the possibility of the risk.
-Upon arrival on the first day of the trip, every guest will be asked to read and sign the RELEASE OF LIABILITY, WAIVER OF CLAIMS, ASSUMPTION OF RISKS AND INDEMNITY AGREEMENT.
+Alpine climbing or mountaineering always comes with a certain risk that we can’t completely control and is dangerous.
+Our job is to reduce this risk to a minimum as much as possible, but it’s still there as this is a wild nature.
+Climbing Mount Elbrus we spend 5 to 6 days in the backcountry.
+Buying this trip you have to understand and be aware of the seriousness of the Mount Elbrus climbing program and the possibility of the risk.
+Upon arrival at the hotel in Pyatigorsk on the first day of the trip, every guest will be asked to read and sign the RELEASE OF LIABILITY, WAIVER OF CLAIMS, ASSUMPTION OF RISKS AND INDEMNITY AGREEMENT.